 General ligament integrity, a tendency to excessively roll in or roll out, and calf tightness and restriction are a few factors that can increase the potential of injury.
 In addition, placement of football boot studs can also provide clues as to the onset of many aches and pains experienced on the field.

 The holidays and warm weather means that many of us are out of our comfortable, supportive work shoes and into the dreaded thong.
 Thongs increase shearing forces at the heel which can stimulate the development of callus of the heels.
 In addition, the exposed heel has more of a tendency to lose moisture and dry out – a perfect recipe for thick, dry, cracked heels.

 Try to squeeze it in whenever you can over the break.
 You’ll thank yourself.
-Remember to contact Pivotal Motion Physiotherapy if exercise causes any discomfort in your feet, knees, or hips.
+Remember to contact Pivotal Motion’s exercise physiotherapist team if exercise causes any discomfort in your feet, knees, or hips.

 Be wary that by significantly raising your heels you shift your centre of gravity forward, placing more pressure on the balls of your feet and significantly reducing your centre of balance.
 Combine this with a few glasses of champagne and you’re at a higher risk of toppling over on the dance floor.

 Interested to learn more about winter foot care?
 Pivotal Motion can help!
 Call our everyday physiotherapy team today on 07 3352 5116 or book an appointment online for physio with an integrated approach.